In this Article

 Raisins are a rich source of fibre.
 They are easy to digest and can help keep your digestive system on track.
 Fibre is important for us, but it is all the more important for a pregnant woman.
 During pregnancy, a woman’s body struggles to break down the food.
 Hormonal imbalances can cause numerous digestive issues but raisins help regulate these.

-One of the most overlooked but possibly most important minerals in your body is calcium.
+One of the most important minerals in your body is calcium.
 This mineral is responsible for bone health, dental health, cholesterol absorption, skin health and heart health.
-It is required for a body to function properly, and raisins are a rich source of calcium too.
+It is required by your body to function properly, and raisins are a rich source of calcium too.
 In fact, calcium is twice as important for pregnant women as it is essential for the baby’s bone development in the womb.
 It ensures the baby’s bone density stays at normal levels and develops appropriately.

 How Many Raisins Should You Eat While Pregnant?